What Causes Muscle Spasms in Legs? Top Remedies for Quick Relief

 Stretching is good for you.
 Stretch your cramped leg muscle and gently rub and massage it to help it relax.

-If it’s your calf that’s cramped, put your weight on your cramped leg and bend your knee slightly to relieve it.
+If it’s your calf that’s cramped, put your weight on your cramped leg.
+Bend your knee slightly to relieve it.
+You may add extras like resistance bands which may give you faster relief from muscle spasms.

 • Sit on the floor or in a chair with your affected leg outstretched if you can’t stand.